ta275/ECE4960_SP19/Programming Assignment 1/README.md

 ## Acknowledgments

-* Prof. Edwin Kan for providing the assignment details and continuous guidance.
+* Prof. Edwin Kan for theoretical details and continuous guidance.

 * "Unbounded Spigot Algorithms for the Digits of Pi" by Jeremy Gibbons.
 The paper can be found [here](http://www.cs.ox.ac.uk/people/jeremy.gibbons/publications/spigot.pdf).